Learning what does the Peace Corps do + more hard hitting questions

 As for additional tips for applying for a Peace Corps position—take your time.
 Be thorough and read the instructions so you don’t miss important steps of the process.

-Your Peace Corps salary
+2. Understanding your Peace Corps salary

 Technically, the Peace Corps is a volunteer service, which would make you think you don’t get any money.
 Don’t let the word volunteer fool you!
 While you don’t earn a salary, you do receive a living stipend to pay for basics like food, some transportation, and other living expenses you may need.
 Depending on your placement, your stipend may mean that you barely have enough to get by, or that you can save enough for traveling, or for when you return home.